Best foods to stockpile.

 Seasonings and Spices

-Seasonings and spices are great to stockpile in your pantry and are shelf stable.
+Seasonings and spices are great to stockpile in your pantry and are shelf-stable.
 They help flavor food and make eating more enjoyable.

 If you can, it is best to stockpile these items in their whole forms, meaning they are not ground up as powder.
 You can buy whole peppercorns, whole nutmegs, whole cloves, cinnamon sticks, and whole seeds, which will provide a longer shelf life.

 Then invest in a good manual grinder to grind up your whole spices.
 Be sure to keep your manual grinder clean between uses.
-Having a manual grinder available in your pantry offers you a more self-sufficient option to grind your spices rather than relying on an electric one if you are needing it for power outages or an off-grid living situation.
+Having a manual grinder available in your pantry offers you a more self-sufficient option to grind your spices rather than relying on an electric one if you need it for power outages or an off-grid living situation.

 Cooking Oil